 Nodular lymphocyte–predominant Hodgkin lymphoma (NLPHL) accounts for about 5% of Hodgkin lymphoma cases.
 It differs from the histologic subtypes of classic Hodgkin lymphoma in terms of immunophenotype, clinical presentation, and course.
 The malignant lymphocyte-predominant cells consistently express CD20, which is only infrequently found in classic Hodgkin lymphoma.
 In contrast to classic Hodgkin lymphoma, NLPHL is mostly diagnosed in early favorable stages, often in peripheral nodes, and rarely involves the mediastinum.
-These patients are often sufficiently treated with limited-field radiotherapy alone (Chen RC et al, J Clin Oncol, 2010).
-Patients presenting with more advanced disease are usually treated in a manner very similar to that for classic Hodgkin lymphoma, with an excellent long-term outcome (Nogová L et al, J Clin Oncol, 2008).
-However, regular follow-up is mandatory even in the case of long-term remission, as NLPHL patients tend to have late relapses more often than classic Hodgkin lymphoma patients and, with a rate of up to 30% at 20 years, transformation into aggressive B-cell non-Hodgkin lymphoma is more common than previously reported (Al-Mansour M et al, J Clin Oncol, 2010).
+These patients are often sufficiently treated with limited-field radiotherapy alone, as Chen et al have discussed.
+Patients presenting with more advanced disease are usually treated in a manner very similar to that for classic Hodgkin lymphoma, with an excellent long-term outcome (as described by Nogová et al).
+However, regular follow-up is mandatory even in the case of long-term remission, since patients with NLPHL tend to have late relapses more often than those with classic Hodgkin lymphoma and, with a relapse rate of up to 30% at 20 years, transformation into aggressive B-cell non-Hodgkin lymphoma appears to be more common than was previously reported (as discussed by Al-Mansour et al).

 According to the present World Health Organization classification, there are four histologic subtypes of classic Hodgkin lymphoma.